isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The ``ha-maintenance-notify`` Command
 -------------------------------------

-This command is sent by the server receiving the ``ha-maintenance-start`` or the ``ha-maintenance-cancel`` command to its partner, to cause the partner to transition to the ``in-maintenance`` state or to revert from this state to a previous state.
+This command is sent by the server receiving the :isccmd:`ha-maintenance-start` or the :isccmd:`ha-maintenance-cancel` command to its partner, to cause the partner to transition to the ``in-maintenance`` state or to revert from this state to a previous state.
 See the :ref:`ha-maintenance` section for details.